MISSION AND GOAL STATEMENTS

 Lost or forgotten cards

-- 2 DVDs (Glades and Okeechobee circulate 5 DVDs)
+c.
+2 DVDs (Glades circulates 5 DVDS and Okeechobee circulate 10 DVDs)

-- InterLibrary loans (ILLs) are books requested from Libraries outside of the Heartland Library Cooperative.
+3. InterLibrary loans (ILLs) are books requested from Libraries outside of the Heartland Library Cooperative.
 ILLS are due in two weeks and are limited to 5 requests per month, per patron.
-Renewals must be arranged with the ILL staff prior to the due date of the mate Not all ILL lending Libraries allow their materials to be renewed.
+Renewals must be arranged with the ILL staff prior to the due date of the material.
+Not all ILL lending Libraries allow their materials to be renewed.

-- Library material may be renewed twice if there is not a waiting list for the tit
+4. Library material may be renewed twice if there is not a waiting list for the title.

 Patrons who wish to check out video games rated M for Mature must be at least 17 years old, or have their parent’s permission.
 This permission must be given in person and a note and block will be added to the child’s circulation record giving permission to circulation staff to check out the game to the child.